michiel-dobbels/NightSongTest5/README.md

-3. Create a public storage bucket named `market-images` in Supabase so listing images can be uploaded.
-Then run `sql/storage.sql` to allow authenticated users to upload and everyone to view images.
+3. Create public storage buckets named `market-images`, `post-images`, `post-videos` and `reply-videos` in Supabase so listing media can be uploaded.
+Then run `sql/storage.sql` to allow authenticated users to upload and everyone to view files.

 4. Copy your project's URL and `anon` key into `lib/supabase.js`.
 5. Install dependencies with `npm install`.